amantle-bioinformatics/Amazon-Sentiment-Analysis-Review-Polarity-Classifier/README.md

 1. Clone the repository.
 2. Ensure your Amazon dataset is uploaded to your Google Drive.
 3. Run the notebook cells to extract data and train the model.

-Would you like me to add a specific section for **Model Evaluation** results once you have your final accuracy scores?